Soumojit-007/StayEasy/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/23e24d25-6bc8-4f00-8876-4e05bb55dce3) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

 Yes it is!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.